changetocoding/CSharpTraining/Assignment04-Checkout.md

 E - price:8, weight: 1.2, type: Groceries
 F - price:25, weight: 1, type: Alcohol

-And output the categories and total weight of the products
+And output the categories and total weight of the products.
+Note: Only implement the discounts below.
+Do not implement the 10% off discount:
+-	Buy one get one free on B
+-	3 for the price of 2 on D

 Example input output
 ```